enyojs/ares-project/test/selenium/README.md

 #### TestNG suite setup

-Create `testng.xml` file directly user AresTestSuite project.
+Create or update `testng.xml` file directly user AresTestSuite project.
 Skip the last test if you do not have phonegap
 credentials:

 	<!DOCTYPE suite SYSTEM "http://testng.org/testng-1.0.dtd">